-France 3-2 Portugal, aet
+France 3-2 Portugal (aet)

-Arguably the most vivid match in the competition's history, in many ways it resembled the famous 1970 FIFA World Cup semi-final between Italy and West Germany as one team held sway for much of the game only to concede a late equaliser.
+Arguably the most vivid match in the competition's history, in many ways it resembled the famous 1970 FIFA World Cup semi-final between Italy and West Germany as one team held sway for much of the match only to concede a late equaliser.
 There were more goals in extra time, for both sides, before Michel Platini rose to the occasion with a last-gasp winner.

-It was all free-flowing stuff but the first 20 minutes had been riddled with petty fouls and one of these, by António Frasco on Platini, led to the opening goal.
+It was all free-flowing stuff but the first 20 minutes had been riddled with petty fouls and one of these, by Frasco on Platini, led to the opening goal.
 The French captain shaped to take the kick but left it for Jean-François Domergue to come in from the other side and thump a left-footed shot that went in off João Pinto's head.

 Portugal were hanging on for penalties now, but France made one last attempt to win it in open play.
 When Jean Tigana's pass was blocked, he won the ball back and emptied his lungs to beat a man to the byline.
-When his low cross cut out Bento it was coolly stopped by Platini and clipped in, to the explosive delight of a partisan Marseille crowd.
+When his low cross cut out Bento it was coolly stopped by Platini and clipped in, to the explosive delight of a partisan crowd.

 The sight of Platini running along the touchline with his arms out and a sea of French flags flying in the crowd behind him was the enduring image of the tournament.
 There was great honour in defeat for Portugal, but no one could begrudge that French midfield its greatest day, especially Platini and the unquenchable Tigana, who made the winner on his 29th birthday.